Susmita2024/Library-management-system/README.md

 5. Loan: Manages the book loans.

 ## How to run this project
-1. Install Java and NetBeans
+1. Install Java and NetBeans IDE.
 2. Clone this Repository.
 3. Navigate to the project directory.
    ```